dlcmh/the-rust-programming-language/07-packages-crates-modules/README.md

 The module tree for the [restaurant library crate](./libs/restaurant/) is:

 ```
-src/lib.rs (this file is the "crate root" for the module named "crate")
+src/lib.rs (this file is the "crate root" for the implicit module named "crate")
  └── front_of_house (`mod`)
      ├── hosting (`mod`)
      │   ├── add_to_waitlist (`fn`)